PositronicsLab/simpar2016-simulation-grand-challenges-workshop/index.md

+*The SIMPAR 2016 Workshop on the Grand Challenges in Robotic Simulation led to some amazing discussions.
+Presenter slides are provided below (with permission granted).*

 ## Description

 After decades of robotic simulations focusing on modeling the dynamics of manipulators, the past decade has seen the introduction and widespread adoption of quality software libraries for simulating the dynamics and sensors of dextrous robots interacting with semi- realistic virtual environments.
 These libraries, and the algorithms that make them possible, are poised to be the scaffolding that supports virtual prototyping, robust planning, model predictive control, machine learning, and robot testing for the foreseeable future.